Executive Team

 Messer was the deputy director of the Planning, Performance, and Technology Division at the Delta Stewardship Council from 2012 until her appointment with DWR.
 As deputy director, she coordinated the preparation and implementation of the Delta Plan.
 Prior to this position, Messer served as the assistant executive officer for the Sacramento-San Joaquin Delta Conservancy where she provided oversight for development of the Delta Conservancy’s Interim Strategic Plan.
 Messer also worked for more than 10 years in various technical and managerial roles in DWR's Division of Environmental Services.

-Paul Gosselin was appointed Deputy Director for Sustainable Groundwater Management on July 9, 2021.
-In this capacity, Gosselin will oversee the Sustainable Groundwater Management Office, which includes statewide groundwater management activities and the implementation of the Sustainable Groundwater Management Act (SGMA).
+Paul Gosselin was appointed Deputy Director for Sustainable Water Management (formerly Statewide Groundwater Management) on July 9, 2021.
+In this capacity, Gosselin oversees the Sustainable Groundwater Management Office (SGMO) and the Division of Regional Assistance (DRA).
+SGMO is responsible for the implementation of the Sustainable Groundwater Management Act (SGMA) and other statewide groundwater management activities.
+DRA supports the management of California’s water resource through various assistance offerings.
+It includes two branches in Sacramento and four regional offices in Red Bluff, West Sacramento, Fresno, and Glendale.
 Gosselin has extensive experience in local groundwater management, and environmental regulations and leadership.

 Gosselin joined the Department after serving 13 years as Butte County’s Director of Water and Resource Conservation.
 He managed Butte County's State Water Project Table A allocation, investigated and reported on groundwater conditions, implemented the Groundwater Management Plan, fostered regional partnerships through the Northern Sacramento Valley Integrated Regional Water Management and other water resource activities.
 Gosselin led Butte County’s drought response as chair of the Butte County Drought Task Force, while also leading sustainable groundwater management efforts through the implementation of SGMA.
 He oversaw the development of three Groundwater Sustainability Plans and was administrator of two Groundwater Sustainability Agencies.
 Gosselin has a passion for advancing innovative scientific approaches.
 He was an early adopter and collaborator of innovating technologies to further understand geologic conditions important to groundwater management.
 His leadership paved the way for the statewide initiative to map groundwater basins with airborne technologies.